ipushin/Spam-Detector/README.md

 # Bayesian spam classifier
 Simple algorithm based on the Bayes' theorem to classify text as spam.
-+ Probability of a text being spam
++ Probability of an email text being spam
 + Different thresholds
 + Performance metrics
 + Theoretical section